 prices of similar homes they’ve sold

 After you’ve signed a contract with an estate agency, they’ll start to market your home at an “asking price”.
-This will have been agreed with you beforehand.
+They must agree this price with you first.

-Marketing will include photographs, a floor plan and a written description of your property.
+Marketing includes photographs, a floor plan and a written description of your property.

 The agent will also arrange for an Energy Performance Certificate (EPC) to be issued.

-The estate agent will usually show potential buyers around your home and answer any questions they might have.
+The estate agent will usually show potential buyers around your home.
+As well as answer any questions they might have.

 With some online estate agents, you can choose to pay a smaller fee and manage the viewings yourself.

 If a buyer wants to put in an offer for your property, they do this through the estate agent.

 The agent should pass on all offers to you even if the offer is much lower than your asking price.
 Or if you’ve already accepted another offer.